 Teddies For Loving Care (TLC) is a simple idea.
 Freemasons donate money to their lodge’s TLC appeal, and the appeal (organised by each individual Province / District) donates teddy bears to the local A&E to be given to distressed children receiving treatment.
 To date in England 2 million Teddies have been donated.

-The Teddy Bear Initiative - South Africa Grand Lodge has made R 50 000 available for English Freemasonry in South Africa to implement a Teddy Bear project.
+The Teddy Bear Initiative - The United Grand Lodge of England has made R45 000 available for English Freemasonry in South Africa to implement a Teddy Bear project.
 It has been proposed that instead of making Teddy Bears available all year round in the Hospitals, that we distribute them to hospitals annually on Children’s day (Saturday 3rd November 2018).

-South Africa North has sourced a supplier and has put aside R30 000 for this project.
+South Africa North has sourced a supplier and has put aside R50 000 for this project.
 As a starting point, a circular will be sent to every lodge in our District, asking them to identify a government hospital or clinic in their area, and to find out how many bears would be required to ensure that every child undergoing treatment in that facility receives a bear.
 They could then place an order and distribute the teddy bears to the hospital on Children’s day.
+The other five districts in RSA have contributed and participated to articles & photographs to follow.

 Please complete the form below.